 Luckily, there are still VPN services that are hanging tough, continuing to offer reliable Netflix access to their customers.

 NordVPN provides the most reliable Netflix access among all of the VPN providers that I have had the pleasure of testing.

-I won’t say that I have never experienced a blocked IP address when using NordVPN to access Netflix.
-However, when I have been blocked, I have been able to quickly find another server that opens access to the Netflix content in my country of choice.
+I won’t say that I have never experienced an IP address that doesn’t work when using NordVPN to access Netflix.
+However, when I have been prevented from accessing Netflix, I have been able to quickly find another server that opens access to the Netflix content in my country of choice.

 The service offers streaming-optimized connections, 24/7 live chat support, top-notch global server coverage, apps for the most popular device platforms, and a no-risk 30-day money-back guarantee.

 NordVPN not only provides reliable access to streaming content, but it also offers helpful information designed to help its users get the most out of Netflix while connected to the NordVPN servers.
 The information includes tips and tricks, a helpful FAQ, and links to browser extensions.

 Now that you have a reliable method of securely accessing your favorite Netflix shows and films, it would suck to have to wait an extended length of time for the content to begin playing.